Ab-Soul

 Herbert Anthony Stevens IV (born February 23, 1987), better known by his stage name Ab-Soul, is an American rapper.
 Raised in Carson, California, he signed with the indie record label Top Dawg Entertainment (TDE) in 2007, where he formed the West Coast hip-hop group Black Hippy alongside fellow California-based rappers Jay Rock, Kendrick Lamar and Schoolboy Q. His third album, These Days...
-(2015), peaked at number 11 on the Billboard 200.
+(2014), peaked at number 11 on the Billboard 200.
 He is Black Hippy's sole member to remain an independent artist.

 Early life

 Herbert Anthony Stevens IV was born on February 23, 1987, in Los Angeles.
 He spent the first four years of his life in Korea while his father was in the military, until his mother moved back to his grandmother's house in Carson.
 He once recalled being five years old: "I was serious into video games and basketball, at five.
 But video games for sure.
 Five...
 What was that, Nintendo?
 Sega.
 Sonic the Hedgehog.
 Teenage Mutant Ninja Turtles on TV.
 But I know early on, I really, really liked Michael Jackson, like we all did.
 Newborn babies loved Michael Jackson."
 At the age of 10, Stevens contracted Stevens–Johnson syndrome, which caused him to be hospitalized and is the origin of his dark lips and light-sensitive eyes.
 In his adolescent years, Stevens was severely teased about his condition.

 Stevens encountered music at a very young age, due to his family owning a record store.
 Stevens also began crafting his rapping skills at an early age: "I was on BlackPlanet freestyle chat, rapping my ass off.
 Text battle.
 It is a very interesting world.
 I think that it still exists online, where you freestyle but you type it.
 They call it keystyle.
 I think that is where I developed my rhyming skills.
 I had been rapping a little earlier, maybe around 12 [years old], but when I hopped online and into that culture, that textcee culture.
 It really got me going as far as being a rapper."

 Stevens claims to have written his first verse when he was 12 years old, to the beat of Twista's "Emotions".
 Rapping continued on as a hobby for Stevens, whose parents "saw a bright, college-type future" for him and enrolled him in advanced classes.
 It was not until Stevens graduated from high school that he began to take a career in music seriously.
+Stevens is also associated with a clique of high school friends known as Top Notch, which he has described as his "first real clique" and commemorated with a hand tattoo.